 Also made from sweet potatoes is the famous COEDO craft beer.
 In fact, the local Japanese craft beer won several awards globally, including the European Beer Star and the World Beer Cup.
 The idea to make beer from sweet potatoes came when locals wanted to limit food waste.
 Since the famous Japanese spirit Shōchū can also be made from potatoes, they thought it would be possible to try the same for beer.

-Visiting The God Of Marriage
+The God Of Marriage in Kawagoe Saitama

-Hikawa Shrine enshrines the god of married couples, so many people hoping for happy marriages or to find true love come here to pray.
-The shrine harks back to the 6th century when it was part of Omiya Hikawa Shrine, a big shrine in the Omiya district of Saitama, Japan.
+Hikawa Shrine enshrines the god of married couples.
+As a result, many people hoping for happy marriages and true love come here to pray.
+The shrine goes back to the 6th century when it was part of Omiya Hikawa Shrine, a big shrine in the Omiya district of Saitama, Japan.

 During the romantic July 7th Tanabata festival, the shrine has a “Tunnel of Love.”
 The seasonal Kawagoe attraction is a wooden tunnel decorated with wind chimes.
 If you can’t make it for Tanabata, there are some other options for couples and singles looking for luck in love.
 On the eighth day and fourth Saturday of each month a ritual is performed to pray for a good partner match.

 In case you draw a bad fortune just tie it to a wire rack in the shrine area.
 This tradition is meant to attach the bad luck to something else.
 That way, the back luck won’t follow you.

 Japanese Gods Living Among Nature at Hikawa Shrine in Kawagoe, Saitama